The tangential cone condition for some coefficient identification model problems in parabolic PDEs: Introduction

 Coming back to the general setting \eqref{model-1}--\eqref{model-3} we will make the following assumptions, where all the considered examples fit into.
 The operators defining the model and observation equations above are supposed to map between the function spaces

-where $\calX, Y, W, V \subseteq Y$ are Banach spaces.\\ The initial condition $u_0\in H$, where $H$ is a Banach space as well, will in most of what follows be supposed to be independent of the coefficient $\theta$ here.
+where $\calX, Y, W, V \subseteq Y$ are Banach spaces. { More precisely, $\calX$ is the parameter space, $Y$ the data space, $W^*$ the space in which the equations is supposed to hold and $V$ the state space.
+The latter three are first of all the spaces for the respective values at fixed time instances and will also be assigned a version for time-dependent functions, denoted by calligraphic letters.
+So $\calX$, $\calY$, $\calW^*$ will denote the parameter, data and equation spaces, respectively, and $\calU$ or $\tilde{\calU}$ (to distinguish between the different versions in the reduced and all-at-once setting below) the state space. } The initial condition $u_0\in H$, where $H$ is a Banach space as well, will in most of what follows be supposed to be independent of the coefficient $\theta$ here.
 Dependence of the initial data and also of the observation operator on $\theta$ can be relevant in some applications but leads to further technicalities, thus for clarity of exposition we shift consideration of these dependencies to future work.

 For fixed $\theta$, we assume that the Caratheodory mappings $f$ and $\calC$ as defined above induce Nemytskii operators \cite[Section 4.3]{Troltzsch} (for which we will use the same notation $f$ and $\calC$) on the function space